Work and Wanderlust: Digital Nomad-Friendly Airports

 Throughout all my travels, I’ve been in a LOT of airports and experienced some airports that are more friendly for digital nomads than others.
 I detest airports with zero wifi (usually the smaller remote ones) but what can ya do?
 Even though I am not traveling as much anymore, I still visit family and prefer airpots that offer more services for my comfort.

 According to the International Civil Aviation Organization, there were 34 million departure flights worldwide last year, split among approximately 1,400 commercial airlines across 4,130 different airports.
 It is of no surprise then that the number of flyers has increased to 3.5 billion, as compared to 2014.
-Based on those numbers alone, it can be concluded that a very high percentage of people have been travelling around the world.
+Based on those numbers alone, it can be concluded that a very high percentage of people have been traveling around the world.

 For digital nomads, however, it is not as simple as flying from one destination to another, going to a hotel, and carrying on with a scheduled tour.
 It also means taking their work with them, and for that reason, there are some certain factors to consider even early on in a trip, involving one of their most frequented places – airports.